adoyle-h/neovim-config/README.md

 ## Initialization

 - Use your current editor to edit config in file `init.lua`.
+You can refer to [my config](./init.lua).
   - `config.pluginManager.use` choose your favorite plugin manager.
 See [Plugin Manager](#plugin-manager) for details.
   - It maybe be slow to download plugins.
 Modify `config.proxy.github` option to use proxy.
 See [Proxy](#proxy) for details.
 - Open `nvim`.
 It will auto download dependent packages, like impatient.nvim, vim-plug or packer.
 And then auto download plugins.